 1933 Lou Gehrig Goudey #160

-His untimely passing means that there aren’t many Gehrig cards on the market, while earlier releases are always favored by collectors.
+His untimely passing means that there aren’t many Gehrig cards on the market, while collectors always favor earlier releases.

 1933 Napoleon Lajoie Goudey #106

 A five-time AL batting champion, and a Triple Crown winner way back in 1901, Napoleon Lajoie had a fierce rivalry with Ty Cobb as they vied to be the undisputed star of the era during the turn of the century.
 Regardless, Lajoie is nowhere near as popular or as successful as the other players to make it onto this list, so what’s so special about his 1933 card?

 Despite the year of release, we’ve mentioned that this card wasn’t included in the original 1933 Goudey set.
 Instead, in 1934, collectors had to acquire the card directly from the manufacturer in order to complete the set.
 It was sent through the mail to the collectors who contacted the Goudey company, and it means that it’s now almost as valuable as any of the popular Ruth cards.

 It features a profile image of Lajoie, with a light green background.
 You can tell it’s a later release compared to the other ‘33 Goudey cards due to the style, while it’s easier to find higher grades as it wasn’t released into the wild.
 Only dedicated collectors bothered to contact the manufacturer, so it might be nicer than the average card from ‘33, but it’s also substantially rarer.

 Joe DiMaggio was a Yankees legend who spent 13 seasons with the team, becoming one of the greatest players the game has ever seen.
 He was a three-time MVP winner and an All-Star in his 13 seasons, and his nine career World Series rings are second only to fellow Yankee Yogi Berra, who earned ten.